-Olearia tenuifolia, the Shiny Daisy Bush, is a small shrub reaching a height of about one metre.
+Olearia tenuifolia is a small shrub reaching a height of about 2 metres with a spread to about 1 metre.

 We acquired the original specimen from another native plant enthusiast and since then we have included progeny, from this original plant, in many garden beds.

-Daisy Bush flowers attract a wide range of insects and Olearia tenuifolia blooms follow the trend.
+Daisy Bush flowers can attract a wide range of insects and Olearia tenuifolia blooms follow this trend.
 The main image shows a Blue Flower Wasp paying a visit and there is a small beetle on one flower in the thumbnail.